agoldst/tmhls/modeling_log.md

 # 2013-06-19 AG

 Started tmhls/model_hls_k150_v100K.R on apps.
 This is using the same instance as was created for hls_k48_v100K.

+After two runs errored out with heap-full errors, increased heap size to 4g and ran again.
+Downloaded results to models/hls_k150_v100K/ .
+Noticed that I had forgotten to change weighted_keys_frame() to allow unsmoothed/unnormalized numbers like the other frames, so pushed up new dfr-analysis code for that to apps, and in the interactive session wrote out wkf_nosmooth.csv using this new function.
+A quick check with cut and diff shows that the first three columns of this csv are identical to those of keys.csv.

 # 2013-06-19 AG